 What are Peer to Peer Payments?

 The advent of digitalization calls for a revolution in every industry, including the financial realm.
-One such revolutionized feature that is a boon to the payments, e-commerce, and other financial sectors is cashless payment or payment via the P2P system.
+One such revolutionized feature that is a boon to payments, e-commerce, and other financial sectors is cashless payment or payment via the P2P system.

-A peer-to-peer or P2P payment system allows you to transfer or receive money directly to your bank accounts using a smart device like a mobile that has been linked with your bank account.
+A peer-to-peer or P2P payment system allows you to transfer or receive money directly to your bank accounts using a smart device like a mobile that has been linked to your bank account.
 It is a non-credit card system that facilitates faster and more secure transactions.
 At some point in time, we all have used popular money transfer applications like Google Pay, Paytm, Venmo, etc., which are a few examples of P2P services.

 Payment through the peer-to-peer payment system is widely accepted not just for buying consumable goods or services but also for buying cryptocurrencies as well.
 Blockchain peer-to-peer payments allow lesser-cost of transactions, transparency, reduced risk, and faster services.

-How do P2P Payments Work?
+How Do P2P Payments Work?

 Now that we know what peer-to-peer payments are let’s understand how they work.
 The sender and receiver are both required to set up an account in a peer-to-peer payment system and link it either to their bank accounts or their debit/credit cards.
 Setting up an account is quite easy; all you need to do is provide the basic pieces of information like your name, bank name, bank account number, bank branch, etc.